 Annoyingly enough, however, rolling pins are just one of those things that you’ll need occasionally.
 I know, after having dealt with this for way over 10 years.
-As someone who specializes in making cakes, I rarely need to use a rolling pin and most days I don’t even know where I have buried mine.
+As someone who specializes in making cakes, I rarely need to use a rolling pin for dough and most days I don’t even know where I have buried mine.

 And that is why I am sharing with you, my top five super handy rolling pin substitutes that you can easily find in your kitchen and how I make them work.